sindharta/scripts/README.md

 - Uses the SHA-256 value as the group code shown above each duplicate set
 - Adds an empty row between duplicate groups
 - Sorts duplicate groups by file size in descending order
+- Shows progress for each major processing step

 ## CSV format